timosalm/spring-ai-recipe-finder-mcp/README.md

 # Setup
 ## LLM
-Currently Ollama, OpenAI, and Azure OpenAI are supported AI providers.
+As neither Ollama, nor SAP AI Core don't yet provide a text-to-image model, recipe image generation is not available.

 ### Local LLM (Ollama)
 As Ollama doesn't yet provide a text-to-image model, recipe image generation is not available with this setup.
-From version 3.1 Llama is supporting Function Calling even if it's not working well with the small models.
+From version 3.1 Llama is supporting Tool Calling even if it's not working well with the small models.

 Even if an option is provided to start and configure a Llama 3.2 instance with docker compose, depending on your system (e.g. ARM macs) this is not a recommended setup due to performance reasons.